How much will it cost to study in the US?

 1. Tuition fee is your prime expenditure

-Most commonly, humanities, education and arts courses are cheaper, while subjects such as medicine and engineering are likely to be more expensive.
+Most commonly, humanities, arts and education courses are cheaper, while subjects such as medicine and engineering are likely to be more expensive.
 If you wish to study at postgraduate level, the tuition fees are typically higher and the costs vary depending on the program.
 As with most other countries, MBA programs are often the most expensive.
-The average cost for these programs is around $60,000 (indicative).
+The average cost for these programs is approx. $35,000 yearly (indicative).

 English language studies